alephium/www/src/content/blog/And-the-winners-of-the-video-creation-contest-are-f51ca8e5c28d/index.md

 ---
-title: 'And the winners of the video creation contest are…'
+date: 2022-04-21 09:29:12.943000+00:00

-description: 'Back in March 2022, we launched a community video contest and the results are in!'
+description: Back in March 2022, we launched a community video contest and the results are in!
-date: 2022-04-21T09:29:12.943Z
+title: And the winners of the video creation contest are…
 ---

 ### And the winners of the video creation contest are…